ZonglinL/TLBVFI/README.md

 <p>

 ## Overview
-We takes advangtage of optical flow estimation in the autoencoder part and design the Consecutive Brownian Bridge Diffusion that transits among three frames specifically for the frame interpolation task. (a)**The autoencoder with flow estimation** improves the visual quality of frames decoded from the latent space. (b) **The Consecutive Brownian Bridge Diffusion** reduce cumulative variance during sampling, which is prefered in VFI becuase there is a *deterministic groundtruth* rather than *a diverse set of images*. (c) During inference, the decoder recieves estimated latent features from the Consecutive Brownian Bridge Diffusion.
+We takes advangtage of temporal information extraction in the pixel space (3D wavelet) and latent space (3D convolutino and attention) to improve the temporal consistentcy of our model.

 <p align="center">
 <img src="images/overview.jpg" width=95%>